Joy MacPhail: Post-politics

 Two months after her retirement from politics, MacPhail married film and television producer James Shavick in California and became a partner in his production firm Shavick Entertainment.

 In 2006, MacPhail and Shavick purchased OutTV, a Canadian cable television station focused on programming for the LGBTQ+ community.
 MacPhail, a long-time advocate for the community, expressed interest in producing or starring in some of the network's programming, stating: "It's exciting, I must tell you.
 This is very nice next step for me!"

 During the 2012 NDP Leadership race, MacPhail endorsed Brian Topp.

 In July 2017, once the BC NDP formed the provincial government, MacPhail replaced Barry Penner as chair of Insurance Corporation of British Columbia.

-On 29 June 2022 she became chair of the board of directors at BC Ferries.
+On June 29, 2022 she became chair of the board of directors at BC Ferries.

-She received membership in the Order of Canada on 29 December 2021 and was given the Order of British Columbia on 1 August 2022.
+She received membership in the Order of Canada on December 29, 2021 and was given the Order of British Columbia on August 1, 2022.

+MacPhail's term on the BC Ferries Board came to an end on June 25, 2026 after completing two terms.
+Her appointed was not renewed.